Est.2010

 Written by

-As Sales Director at Learning People, Gareth brings years of insight and experience in career change and professional development, helping to guide individuals into tech careers through expert support.
+As Enrolment Director at Learning People, Gareth brings years of insight and experience in career change and professional development, helping to guide individuals into tech careers through expert support.

 What were Keir Starmer’s key points at London Tech Week?